acuppy/faker_shorthand/README.md

 Shorten the shorthand with a single line of configuration, `f.name.name` will become `f.name`, and `f.name.first_name` to become `f.name.first`.

 ### Compositions
 Who loves combining strings anyways?!
 Not us at the Institute of Faker::Shorthand.
 With a touch of configuration, we can make all of that go away.
-Ask for `f.name.first.and.last` and you've made `"#{Faker::Name.first_name} #{Faker::Name.last_name}` and thing of the past.
 (This may be a horrible idea.
 It's not entirely clear at this point.)

 ## Development